 - Actionable – the requirement is defined in such a way that it can be progressed, this means it is completely formed and not vague in any way.
 Plus all interested parties have been consulted, all questions answered etc.

 - Feasible – good requirements are always feasible.
-Meaning we think the required technologies exist, no budget constraints exist plus any regulatory questions have been answered etc. Additionally, we may need to consider if the users actually use the feature?
+Meaning we think the required technologies exist, no budget constraints exist plus any regulatory questions have been answered etc. Additionally, we may need to consider if the users will actually use the feature?
 For example, there is little point adding fields to the opporuntity entity if the sales team aren’t able or willing to capture the additional information.

 - Testable – how will we know the requirement has been met?
 What are the acceptance criteria?